dannylantigua/SpringBootMailSender/README.md

 }
 ```

-How do I tell Spring with class do I want to Inject?
+How do I tell Spring what class do I want to Inject?

-You only have to add the *@Component* annotation on top of the Java class:
+You only have to add the *@Component* annotation on top of the Java class and it will understand that THIS is the class it has to inject on the constructor:

 ```
 @Component